PaulBernier/factom-identity/README.md

 # factom-identity-lib.js

 Library to read and update Factom identities.
-Supports both Factom digital identities and server identities.
+Supports both Factom identities for applications and authority set servers.

 ## Installation